-4.1 Transport Infrastructure Levy
+5.1 Transport Infrastructure Levy

-Council will levy a separate charge on all rateable land in the Region for the purpose of transport infrastructure facilities including local road construction, road renewal, road resealing and footpath/bikeway construction and renewal.
+Council will levy a separate charge on all rateable land in the Region for the purpose of transport infrastructure facilities including local road renewal, road resealing, footpath/bikeway construction and maintenance of transport infrastructure.

-For the 2021/2022 financial year, the Transport Infrastructure Levy is fixed by Council at \$145.00 per rateable assessment.
+For the 2022/2023 financial year, the Transport Infrastructure Levy is fixed by Council at \$150.00 per rateable assessment.

-4.2 Environmental Management Levy
+5.2 Environmental Management Levy